 The woman in the Sonata sustained minor injuries.
 Police do not suspect impairment played a role in the collision, but they have taken toxicology samples from both motorists for analysis.

 This accident demonstrates that a serious collision can happen at any time, and all it takes is a minor oversight to cause a fatal wreck.
-If you were injured in a crash that another driver caused, contact Laborde Earles Law Firm.
+If you were injured in a crash that another driver caused, contact Laborde Earles Injury Lawyers.

 Our attorneys have the resources, knowledge, and courtroom experience to help you fight for the maximum compensation.
 We have recovered more than $200 million for our clients.
 Call 800-522-6733 to schedule a free case evaluation with an injury attorney in Baton Rouge.